muratk5n/thirdwave/en/README.md

 - Of the billions of clothing items made each year, over half are thrown away.
 - The fashion industry employs millions of people but only around 2% earn a living wage.
 - 60% of clothes are made from synthetic fabrics derived from fossil fuels.
-- The production of textiles produces almost 1.2 billion tonnes of CO2 per year.
+- The production of textiles produces almost 1.2 billion tonnes of CO2 per year"

 ---